gbutler69/blog/README.md

-This is my Blog. [https://gbutler69.github.io/blog](See on GitHUB Pages)
+This is my Blog.
+[See on GitHUB Pages](https://gbutler69.github.io/blog)